Gregor-prog/scramble/README.md

  * Responsive design

- * shuffle or scramble animation effevt
+ * shuffle or scramble animation effect

  * rules of the game to make players know what to do

+ * user friendly interface

-## To install this project
+## 📂 To install this project

 * Clone the repository